guimauveb/tinyDLM/README.md

     - [ ] makefile

-Works pretty well on macOS Mojave (10.14.6), not so well on Linux (tested on Ubuntu and Kali) because of a problem I have with threads and curses window sizes representation which seem to differ from macOS.
+Works pretty well on **macOS Mojave (10.14.6)**, not so well on Linux (tested on Ubuntu and Kali) because of a problem I have with threads and curses window sizes representation which seem to differ from macOS.

+Full support for Linux is coming.

 **Missing functionalities that I wish to implement (but certainly won't since I'm moving to new projects):**